Samantha Sally: Life in the Islamic State

 After crossing the border in territory controlled by the Islamic State, Sally and her children were separated from Elhassani and his brother.
+Sally and her children stayed in an IS guest house for women and children, and her husband and brother-in-law went to IS military training.
 They were reunited after arriving in Raqqa, Syria in May 2015, and settled in a house on the city's edge.

-While living under the Islamic State, Sally went by the name Umm Yusuf (English: "Mother of Yusuf"), derived from the new name given to her oldest son, but Sally never converted to Islam.
-Her husband was often away from the family, fighting for the Islamic State; when he was home, he subjected Sally to increasing levels of physical abuse, which was later attested to by Sally's former neighbors.
+While living under the Islamic State, Sally went by the name Umm Yusuf (English: "Mother of Yusuf"), derived from the new name given to her oldest son, but she never converted to Islam.
+Her husband was often away from the family, fighting for IS a month at a time.
+When he was home, he subjected Sally to increasing levels of physical abuse, which was later attested to by Sally's former neighbors.
+He also abused the children, and he continued to abuse drugs.
 Sally homeschooled her children, refusing her husband's request to place them in the IS-controlled school system.
+She soon became pregnant with their second child, and her third.
+When Sally realized she was pregnant, she made a plan with a neighbor to get smuggled with the children out of the Islamic State the next time Elhassani was away fighting.